cecicardenas/Sort-bye-Bubble/README.md

 # Sort-bye-Bubble
-Are codes of bubble sort and selection sort in Python
+Are codes of bubble, selection and insertion sort in Python